dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 5 - Motion Planning (Fundamental).md

 ## Problem Definition
-Motion planning problem have to be discretized for computation despite its continuity in C-space.
+Motion planning deals with enabling a robot to findMotion planning problem have to be discretized for computation despite its continuity in C-space.

 ## Summary of the methodology presented: algorithm, input-output